 Of course, walking into that meeting prepared will go a long way toward convincing a manufacturer that you are a worthwhile prospect.
-Having worked on both the design and production side of the clothing industry I can tell you that manufacturers love a designer who really knows their business.
+Having worked on both the design and production side of the clothing industry, I can tell you that manufacturers love a designer who knows their business.

 It’s not enough to have a website… You also want to be sure that your site’s design is unique and that it showcases your products and you.